LionelDraghi/bbt/docs/bbt_help.md

    -c   | --cleanup        : after run, remove every file and dir
-                             created by bbt in "Given" steps -r   | --recursive      : search bbt files in subdir -k   | --keep-going     : Do as much work as possible -v   | --verbose
+                             created by bbt in "Given" steps -r   | --recursive      : search bbt files in subdir -k   | --keep_going     : Do as much work as possible -v   | --verbose
    -q   | --quiet          : no message unless error,
                              Warning are also ignored